suchipi/hex-engine/packages/website/docs/api-2d.md

 ##### radius

+> Available since version: 0.0.1

 `radius: number`

 The radius of this circle; the length of a line segment that starts at the circle's center and goes to its edge.

+> This property is readonly in versions prior to 0.1.0.

 ##### diameter

+> Available since version: 0.0.1

 `diameter: number`